Top-of-the-funnel content: the importance of prioritizing your content strategy

 If you want my team to help with your eCommerce SEO campaigns, click here.

-☝️ The marketing funnel is widely known and understood marketing concept.
-This is a valid theory but it has its flaws, which can make it detrimental to your marketing strategy.
+☝️ The marketing funnel is a widely known and understood marketing concept.
+This is a valid theory but it has its flaws, which can make it detrimental to your strategy.
 If you want to stick with the basics, our 3 articles on BOFU, MOFU and TOFU content are enough.
 But if you want to explore this rabbit hole a bit deeper, you'd better read this article on the content marketing funnel.

-In a perfect world, every business would be churning out content left, right, and center to cover all the stages of their sales funnel.
+In a perfect world, every SaaS business would be churning out content left, right, and center to cover all the stages of their sales funnel.

-Ideally, your content needs to cover all three layers of the funnel.
+Ideally, your content needs to cover all three levels of the funnel.
 Top-of-the-funnel (TOFU) content catches people's attention and draws them in, middle-of-the-funnel (MOFU) content educates and informs, and bottom-of-the-funnel (BOFU) content seals the deal.

-But in the real world, content is expensive to produce.
+⚠️ But in the real world, content is expensive to produce.
 Most businesses don’t have the resources to produce enough content to cover every stage of the sales funnel.
 At least, not all at once.
+They must choose, and most businesses choose to produce TOFU content first.

-They think the best strategy to get more customers is to focus on getting them through the door with top-of-the-funnel content (and also because ranking for those high-volume keywords pumps up their ego, let’s be honest).
+SaaS companies tend to think the best strategy to get more customers is to focus on getting them through the door with top-of-the-funnel content (and also because ranking for those high-volume keywords pumps up their ego, let’s be honest).

 What they don’t realize is that this approach is more likely to halter their growth rather than accelerate it.